single-spa/single-spa.js.org/website/versioned_docs/version-5.x/server-side-rendering-overview.md

 A pattern to facilitate independent deployments via dynamic module loading is for each microfrontend's deployment to upload one or more javascript files to a trusted CDN, and then use dynamic module loading to load a certain version of the code on the CDN.
 The web server polls for new versions of each microfrontend and downloads the newer versions as they are deployed.

 To accomplish dynamic module loading, we can use [NodeJS module loaders](https://nodejs.org/api/esm.html#esm_experimental_loaders).
 Specifically, [@node-loader/import-maps](https://github.com/node-loader/node-loader-import-maps) and [@node-loader/http](https://github.com/node-loader/node-loader-http) allow us to control where the module is located and how to download it over the network.
-The code belows how a server-side import map facilitates dynamic module loading
+The code below shows how a server-side import map facilitates dynamic module loading

 **Before deployment of navbar**: